 Muscle engaged: Glutes, Hamstrings, Spinal Erectors, and Abs

-Last up; come back to starting position by engaging your glutes and hamstring of the left leg.
+Last up, come back to the starting position by engaging your glutes and hamstring of the left leg.

-For more challenge, use weight or a medicine ball for added resistance.
+For more challenges, use weight or a medicine ball for added resistance.

 Number of sets: Three to four sets